TechLabs-Berlin/H8-Identifier/README.md

 # H8-Identifier
 ## Our mission
 There should be no hateful comments on youtube.
 We wanted to train a classifier, which can differentiate between hate and non-hate speech. h8 identifier should give a warning if the threshold for too much hate is reached before such a message can be spread to cause more harm.
-The background of our work can be read in this blog https://docs.google.com/document/d/1NstPggR4KkS7970cDHlb0RMnXUuh7GtmsHXo-4QUdsY/edit.
+The background of our work can be read in the blog.

 # Get Started